SEMINAR

 Prior to joining the Royals, Eisenberg spent five seasons broadcasting Minor League Baseball, including stops with Triple-A Omaha (Royals), Double-A Richmond (Giants) in 2019, High-A Winston-Salem (White Sox) in 2018, and Short-Season Brooklyn (Mets) in 2017.
 He was also part of the radio broadcast team for the Eastern League All-Star Game in 2019.

-Wyatt Thompson serves as the anchor of the K-State Sports Network and returns for his 23rd season behind the mic as “Voice of the Wildcats.”
+Wyatt Thompson serves as the anchor of the K-State Sports Network and returns for his 24th season behind the mic as “Voice of the Wildcats.”
 The four-time Kansas Sportscaster of the Year and Kansas Broadcasting Hall of Famer, play-by-play announcer is the Senior Director of Broadcasting for the K-State Athletic Department.
-He serves as host of the Chris Klieman and Jerome Tang coaches’ shows on television and radio.
+He serves as host of the K-State football and basketball coaches’ shows on television and radio.

 Thompson came to K-State from Colorado State, where he was the play-by-play voice for the Rams for five years.
 In addition to his duties at CSU, he was also a sports reporter for Clear Channel Denver, the “Countdown to Kickoff” host for the Denver Broncos on KOA Radio and hosted the “Zone Sports Insiders” show on 760 The Zone in Denver.
 Thompson started his broadcasting career in 1976 as a sportscaster for various high schools, colleges and universities in Kansas, spending time at stations in Hays and Goodland.